-5.22 Connecting Prop/Vane or Anemometer/Vane Wind Sensors
+5.19 Connecting Prop/Vane or Anemometer/Vane Wind Sensors

 The prop/vane or anemometer/vane wind sensors like the RMYoung wind sensor typically have a potentiometer for direction and frequency output for speed.
-The RMYoung connects to SL3-1, as shown below.
+The RMYoung connects as shown below.
 WS/DIN#1 is used for the frequency as it can handle low-level AC as well as high-level DC pulses for speed.